pacifics/PassDao/README.md

 Main functions:

+- SetContractorManager: allows to reward contractor tokens when funding the Dao.

 - SetPresaleAmountLimits: allows the smart contract creator to set the presale limits (minimum and maximum).

 - Fallback and Presale function to send Eth to the Funding smart contract.